IlKaiser/IoT1/docs/Second.md

  <img src="../imgs/net.png" width="300" height="250">
  </p>
  <p>
-    <em>Network usage via iotlab anlytics does not look like was used, but probably is due to RIOT.</em>
+    <em>From iotlab anlytics does not look like network was used, but this is probably due to RIOT.</em>
 </p>

 Infact we can see from ping statistics that the average delay with 802.15.4 mesh networking is always about 60ms, independetly from how many devices are connected to the network (up to 4 tested).